zpqrtbnk/hazelcast-jex/README.md

 ```

 ### Build Hazelcast

-(once stable, this step would *not* be required)
+*Once stable, this step would not be required, as the Hazelcast cluster would be
+distributed with everything that we need.*

-(current module code for dotnet does not pass style checks)
+Note:  current module code for dotnet does not pass style checks so we have to disable them.

 ```sh
 mvn install -DskipTests -Dcheckstyle.skip=true
 ```

-And unzip the distribution
-(we're going to need scripts)
+And unzip the distribution (we're going to need scripts)
 ```sh
 mkdir temp
 unzip hazelcast/distribution/target/hazelcast-5.3.0-SNAPSHOT.zip -d temp